-An average of one tanker and one cargo vessel per day (i.e., two commercial vessels in total) transited through the Seagreen Site.
+An average of four unique tankers per day were recorded within the study area, in addition to three unique cargo vessels, with an average of one tanker and one cargo vessel per day (i.e., two commercial vessels in total) transiting through the Seagreen Site itself.
 These values are broadly similar to the 2017 validation data, where two cargo vessels and one tanker per day were recorded as intersecting the Seagreen Site.

 Commercial traffic intersecting the Seagreen Site was observed to be generally heading between Aberdeen and ports further south on the United Kingdom (UK) coast (most commonly Immingham).
-It is noted that this traffic includes vessels passing in proximity to the OSPs.